NYCPlanning/docker-geosupport/README.md

             --build-arg PATCH=$PATCH \
             --tag sptkl/docker-geosupport:$MAJOR.$MINOR.$PATCH .
     ````
+### Build through Issue (prefered method)
+1. Click on the issue icon and make a new issue.
+2. follow the "build" issue template to open an issue.
+3. make sure you specify the versioning info in the issue body.
+4. When github actions finishes building the docker image and pushes the docker image to docker hub, it will automatically comment and close the issue that triggered the task.

 ### Build through CI
 1. make sure you include version specifications in commit message
     ```